 This is not the odd conclusion of some anti-globalization green-red group.
-No, it is the practically unanimous verdict reached by an army of agricultural economists who have analyzed the socio-economic impact of that tombstone of free competition known as the Plant Variety Protection Act (PVPA).
+It is the practically unanimous verdict reached by an army of agricultural economists who have analyzed the socio-economic impact of that tombstone of free competition known as the Plant Variety Protection Act (PVPA).
 The word "protection" is most ironic, as in the hand of a few monopolistic, and unfortunately mostly U.S. based, multinationals this bill has become the single most dangerous tool against plant variety protection.
 We could go on the rest of the book talking about this subject, which is of utmost importance not just for the future of hundreds of millions of farmers in underdeveloped countries, but also for us, the mostly non-farmers living in developed countries.
+Still, this would take as too far astray from the IP-inefficiency topic that is the concern of this chapter.